3-15. George Howard Darwin

 Notwithstanding the caveat which M. Poincaré enters as to the dangers of applying these results to heterogeneous masses and to cosmogony, I cannot restrain myself from joining him in seeing in this almost life-like process a counterpart to at least one form of the birth of double stars, planets, and satellites.
 (Darwin 1903b, 314)

 The discovery of spectroscopic binary stars in 1889 led to a rapid rise in studies of variable stars in the 1890s.
-The Poincaré-Darwin fission theory of homogeneous fluid masses was a plausible model for the origin of these celestial objects, and young astrophysicists like Schwarzschild and G. W. Myers were quick to latch on to the possibility that pear-shaped figures of equilibrium were a key to understanding stellar evolution.1515endnote: 15 On the Poincaré-Darwin fission theory, see Poincaré to Darwin (§ 3-15-11), Myers to Poincaré (§ 3-36-1), and WalS2024.
+The Poincaré-Darwin fission theory of homogeneous rotating fluid masses was a plausible model for the origin of these celestial objects, and young astrophysicists like Schwarzschild and G. W. Myers were quick to latch on to the possibility that pear-shaped figures of equilibrium were a key to understanding the genesis of binary systems.1515endnote: 15 On the Poincaré-Darwin fission theory, see Poincaré to Darwin (§ 3-15-11), Myers to Poincaré (§ 3-36-1), and Walter (2023).

 Notes